 Increlex was granted marketing authorization in 2005 in the United States and under a centralized marketing authorization in 2007 in Europe under exceptional circumstances.
-Increlex® is currently authorized in a total of 37 countries and marketed in 22 countries worldwide.
+Increlex[®] is currently authorized in a total of 37 countries and marketed in 22 countries worldwide.

-IGF-1 Recombinant pediatric is prescribed endocrinologists.
+Recombinant IGF-1 is prescribed by pediatric endocrinologists.